aviel08/cognitive-services-onnx12-customvision-sample/README.md

   8. Click button to select image to evaluate.

 ### Things to note
-- The test image should larger than 227 x 227
+- The test image should be larger than 227 x 227

 ## Resources